yunpengn/BubbleHero/README.md

     - When clicking on the `about` button, I expect the about screen to show.
     - I expect the background music to be playing.
 - Test level designer
+    - When user selects any bubble buttons (9 bubbles + 1 eraser) in the palette, the selected one should look different from the else.
+    - You can single tap on each of 9 bubble buttons to select it, tap again to deselect it; only one of them can be selected at the same time.
+    - Initially, the bubble grid should be empty and no bubble should be filled.
+    - When user presses the `Reset` button but does not confirm, nothing should change.
+    - When user presses the `Reset` button and confirms, all filled bubbles should be cleared and bubble grid goes back to the initial state.
+    - When user presses the `Start` button, I expect the game play screen to show.
+    - When user single-taps on or drags across any cell in the bubble grid, it  should be changed to the same type as the selected bubble in the palette (of any of the 9 bubbles is selected).
+The original color will be replaced if the cell has been filled before.
+    - When user single-taps on or drags across any cell in the bubble grid, its color should be cleared if the eraser is selected.
+Nothing will happen if the cell is not filled at all.
+    - When user single-taps on any **filled** cell in the bubble grid, its color should be cycled (blue -> green -> orange -> red -> blue -> ...) if no bubble button in the palette is selected.
+    - When user long presses on any **filled** cell in the bubble grid, its color should be cleared.
+Nothing will happen if the cell is not filled at all.
+    - When user presses the `Load` button, the level selection view should be shown.
+A level gallery will be displayed and show all previously saved levels (with a screenshot preview and its name).
 - Test level selection
 - Test game play
     - Test the launch of a bubble
-        - When I single-tap on a location of the screen that is not at least slighlt higher than the position of the bubble launcher, I expect the input is rejected and nothing will happen.
+        - When I drag and release on a location of the screen that is not at least slighlt higher than the position of the bubble launcher, I expect the input is rejected and nothing will happen.
         - When I already have a shooted bubble travelling (collision not happened yet), I expect the input is rejected and nothing will happen.
         - Otherwise, I expect the bubble is launched in the direction towards the point of the single-tap gesture.
     - Test the movement of a bubble
         - When a bubble has been launched (shooted) successfully, I expect the travelling speed to be a positive constant.
 I also expect the bubble travels in a staight line (as long as no collision with screen edge or other bubbles happen).
         - When a bubble is falling down, I expect it to be a free falling process (without the effect of air resistance), i.e., its acceleration is a positive constant.
 Visually, the velocity should increase (although human eyes may not be able to observe the change).
 I also expect the falling down in straight downward direction.
-    - Test collision between two bubbles
+    - Test collision between two basic color type bubbles
         - When a shooted bubble collides with a remaining static bubble, I expect the shooted bubble to stop moving and snap to the nearest empty cell.
-        - Following above, when there are more than 3 connected bubbles of the same color, I expect them to be removed with a fading away effect.
+        - Following above, when there are at least 3 connected bubbles of the same color, I expect them to be removed with a fading away effect.
         - Following above, when there are bubbles unattached to the top wall, I expect them to be removed by falling down out of the screen.
         - When a shooted bubble "collides" with a falling bubble, I expect no collision will happen and they will bypass each other.
     - Test collision between a bubble and a screen edge